 “An important practical consequence of the bias in median reaction time is that sample medians must not be used to compare reaction times across experimental conditions when there are unequal numbers of trials in the conditions.”

-We assess the problem using a simulation in which we draw samples of same or different sizes from populations that differ in skewness or not.
-We use the same 12 distributions used by Miller (1988), as described previously.
+We assess the problem using a simulation in which we draw samples of same or different sizes from populations with the same skewness, using the same 12 distributions used by Miller (1988), as described previously.

 After 10,000 iterations, here are the results for the mean: